uvarc/rc-website/content/userinfo/rivanna/software/spark.md

 {{< module-versions >}}

+# Using Spark interactively

+Please request an ijob or a Desktop session.

-# Web UI
+## Web UI [Desktop]
 Spark provides a user interface (UI) for you to monitor your Spark job.
 If you intend to use the Web UI, you must request a [Desktop session through Open OnDemand](/userinfo/rivanna/ood/desktop).

 The URL is displayed upon launching Spark and is of the form `http://udc-xxxx-xx:4040` where `udc-xxxx-xx` is the hostname of the compute node.
 You can either right click on the link and select "Open Link," or enter `localhost:4040` in the browser.

-# Using Spark interactively

-Please request an ijob or a Desktop session.

-## Shell prompt
+## Shell prompt [ijob/Desktop]

 ### Scala/PySpark
 To start up a Scala or PySpark shell prompt, run `spark-shell` or `pyspark`.
 For example: